|The side of the Parish Church of St. Tudy. We walked on a narrow stone rain gully on the side of the church to reach the cemetery.|

-St. Tudy is picturesque village and parish located close to the western edge of Bodmin Moor, five miles north-east of Wadebridge.
+St. Tudy is a picturesque village and parish located close to the western edge of Bodmin Moor, five miles northeast of Wadebridge.
 The village grew around an original Celtic graveyard still referred to as ‘God’s Acre.”

 |The cemetery was filled with history.|

-Whenever Brits hear our American accents, they can’t help but share stories of wonderful experiences they had visiting the US, most often to New York, Las Vegas, and various parts of California.
+Whenever Brits hear our American accents, they can’t help but share stories of beautiful experiences they had visiting the US, most often to New York, Las Vegas, and various parts of California.

 |Birds are nesting in this louvered window.|

 One of the parishioners was excited to share his story of having his wedding vows renewed several years ago performed by an Elvis Presley impersonator at a chapel in Las Vegas.

 Others inquired about our travels, but we didn’t share as much as usual, preferring to hear their stories about their lives in St. Tudy and their love of Cornwall.

 |The church’s bell tower is similar to those in the “Game of Thrones” series and other historical movies and TV shows.|